Waste Regulations: Why choose Clearabee?

 Our ‘Man and Van’ clearance vehicles are built on an ultra-light chassis which lessens the weight of the vehicle overall and reduces the fuel consumption.
 Our fuel consumption and carbon usage is also reduced by the aforementioned 120 locations.
 The spacing of these locations and the use of over 600 Waste Transfer Stations which are local to the customer means that, on average, each journey we take is less than a distance of 15 miles.

 Clearabee are proud of our environmental credentials and in particular, our carbon neutrality which is achieved by our reforestation project working in tandem with the above-mentioned measures.
-Since 2018, we have planted 19,674 trees, resulting in two separate UK forests.
+Since 2018, we have worked with Forest Carbon and planted 19,674 trees, resulting in two separate UK forests.
 Not only do these forests act as a sanctuary to the local wildlife and mitigate flood risks, but they are expected to offset over 1,886 tonnes of carbon.

 Speaking to Panorama, a spokesman for the Department for Environment, Food and Rural Affairs said; “We will also reform the licensing system for waste carriers to ensure stricter background and competency checks which, in combination with mandatory electronic waste tracking, will increase compliance and make it harder for criminals to operate."